-Part 3 - Designated Safeguarding Lead (DSL) Decision and Action (to be completed

-by the DSL

-Designated Safeguarding Lead (DSL) name: Date disclosure received:

-Action taken by DSL:

-Rationale for decision making/actions taken:

-Follow up action by DSL:

-Feedback given to person reporting the concerns:

-Has information been s shared with an externo Y/N

-Name of agency:

-Named person:

-Contact details:

-Time/date of contact:

-Summary of information/adv vice

-received:

-leceivea.

-,

-Decision (complete for all sa teguarding cerns)
+Part 3 - Designated Safeguarding Lead (DSL) Decision and Action (To be completed by the DSL) Designated Safeguarding Lead (DSL) name: Date disclosure received: Action taken by DSL: Rationale for decision mo aking/actions take en: Follow up action by DSL: Feedback given to the p erson reporting th ne concerns: Recorded on case mana igement log?
+Yes 🗆 No 🗆 Has information been sought or shared Yes 🗆 No 🗆 with an external agency?
+If yes, please detail the name of the agency, named person, contact details, time/date of contact If yes, provide a summary of information/advice received: Decision (DSL to complete for all cafe quarding concerns) Decision (DSL to complete for all safeguarding concerns)

-Internal referral (complete 40 a) Y/
+Internal referral (complete part 4a)

-, N

-External referral (complete 4 b) Υ/
+External referral (complete part 4b)

-~, N

-No immediate referral (comp oloto (c) Y/
+No immediate referral (complete part 4c)

-No infinediate ferenai (comp Jiele 4C) N

-Decision clearly communica ted to Y/
+Decision clearly communicated to learner

-learner N

-Declaration

-Signature: Date:

-Part 4 - Referral and Follow U lp
+Part 4 - Referral and Follow Up (To be completed by the DSL)

-Part 4a - Internal referral (co mplete if c applic able)
+Part 4a - Internal referral (complete if applicable)

-Referral to: ,
+Referral to:

 Person making referral:

 Date referral made:

-2 0.0 70.0.0.0

 Notes:

-110103.

-Davidh Evleynel referred and lion plan / 2022 oto if area licable

-Part 4b - External referral act ion plan (c Jompi ете п арр iicabiej
+Part 4b - External referral action plan (if ap) olicable)

 Referral to:

-Person making referral:
+Person making the referral:

 Date of referral:

-Information to be shared with
+Information to be shared with agency:

-agency:

 Response requested from agency:

 Person responsible for following up:

 Follow up on (date):

+1

-Part 4c - Support and follow up communication with client/external agencies (complete for all safeguarding concerns) Contact date & time Support and or follow up communication Date action to be delivered by
+Part 4c - Support and follow-up communication (To be completed by the DSL) Contact date & timeSupport and or follow-upDate action to delivered by